Pharos1/NewGLRenderEngine/README.md

 ## Problems
 * Because we use index drawing, the normals get interpolated between edges of a triangle which is not very pleasant and at angles makes rendering seem very wrong.
+* For some reason the gpu takes like a ms less than the cpu.
+Maybe use my wacky technique, first draw then do the math.
+* FXAA looks wrong.
+Maybe try on the old engine.
+Something with precision is possible to cause the problem.
 <!---
 ## Passes (I have to minimize them, and there will be a lot more)
 * Depth Pre-pass